Tilting Approximate Models: Tilting the Approximate Model

-Had we used an alternative objective function to \eqref{principal}, e.g. another particular case from the general family of divergences in \cite{cressie_read}, this would result to a different form for $h^{\star}(X|Z,\psi)$.
-Under correct specification for $f(X|Z,\varphi)$, this choice does not matter asymptotically, while it matters in finite samples.
-Exponential tilting nevertheless ensures a positive density function $h^{\star}$.
+Had we used an alternative objective function to \eqref{principal}, e.g. another particular case from the general family of divergences in \cite{cressie_read}, this would result to a different form for $h^{\star}(X|Z,\psi)$.\footnote{For brevity, in the rest of the paper I drop the $\star$ notation on $h$.} Under correct specification for $f(X|Z,\varphi)$, this choice does not matter asymptotically, while it matters in finite samples.
+Exponential tilting nevertheless ensures a positive density function $h$.